Research > Apply For a Grant

 investigators.
 International applicants are welcome.
 Post-doctoral fellows are not eligible to apply as

 principal investigators.
-Researchers who serve on CURE’s Scientific Advisory Board are ineligible to apply
+Researchers who serve on CURE’s Scientific Advisory Council are ineligible to apply

 for, or sponsor, a grant for the duration of their term.
 All materials must be submitted in English.